Kihumba/private-/D4+/D4 Andelan Advancement Process/Product/Optional Output- Additional Tech Product/README.md

 - Products built for a Growth Path group (eg. data science research, design product, etc.)
 - ... or anything else!

-***Note:** Until LV is ready, you can prepare these in a Google Docs or Google Slides format, whatever is easiest for you.
+> **Note:** Until LV is ready, you can prepare these in a Google Docs or Google Slides format, whatever is easiest for you.

+---

 ## What to Include
 The requirements for any optional products are the same as the three required products: